AssafMiron/VBS-Toolkit/README.md

 ## How to use
 ### Create an instance
 You can call the toolkit from other VBS scripts like any other CPM object.
-If you [register the toolkit on your host](Register-the-Toolkit-on-your-machine), you can call it using for example:
+If you [*register the toolkit on your host*](#Register-the-Toolkit-on-your-machine), you can call it using for example:
 ```vbs
 Set oComponent = CreateObject("Toolkit.AssafM.wsc")
 ```